LaoZhuBaba/secret_manager_examples/README.md

-Demonstrate how to use Secret Manager secrets with the Google fabric module.
+Secret Manager module that wraps the Google fabric module and provides additional checking for regions and required labels.

-In particular, show how the fabric module doesn't store sensitive data in state if you use write_only_version.
-But the random_password provider DOES store its result in state.
-Although there is an ephemeral version of random_password, it can't be used with the Secret Manager fabric module because secret version data is not passed as a variable than can be marked ephemeral=true
+With examples showing how to avoid storing sensitive data in the state file